TREEcg/specification/specs/2-traversing.md

  7. `tree:stringComparisonCaseFirst`

 When a `shacl:path` is defined, mind that you also may have to check the language of the element using the property `tree:stringComparisonLanguage`.
-One or more languages _may_ be set.
+One or more languages __may__ be set.
 When no language is set, all strings are compared.
 When empty language strings only need to be compared, you have to explicitly set `tree:stringComparisonLanguage` as `""`.

+__Informative note 1__: By default this thus means, when typing `à`, the links to `a` can be pruned.

-__Informative note__: The settings used for autocompletion on the client may be different on the client than on the server.
+__Informative note 2__: The settings used for autocompletion on the client may be different on the client than on the server.
 The only thing the string comparison settings are used for, is for the client to understand whether it can safely prune its search tree or not.

+## Comparing geospatial features

+The `tree:GeospatiallyContainsRelation` is the relation than can be used to express all further members will be contained within a geospatial region defined by the WKT String in the `tree:value`.

+The `shacl:path` __must__ refer to a literal containing a WKT string, such as `geosparql:asWKT`.

+## Comparing time literals

+When using relations such as `tree:LesserThanRelation` or `tree:GreaterThanRelation`, the time literals need to be compared according to these 3 possible data types: `xsd:date`, `xsd:dateTime` or `xsd:dateTimeStamp`.

 # Compliance testing

 You can test compliance if the following query executed on your page gives a valid response.
-You need the current page URL and bind this to `?url`.
+You need the current page URL and bind this to `<page_url>`.

 ## Finding relations